arturfrimu/kafka-complete-guide/README.md

 # Produce a Message Without Keys

+When producing messages without specifying a key, the messages will be sent in a round-robin fashion to all available partitions in the topic.
-To produce a message without keys to a Kafka topic, use the following command:
+To produce a message without a key, use the following command:

 ```bash
 echo "This is my message" | kafka-console-producer.sh --broker-list localhost:9092 --topic my_topic_name